Tag Archives: server

 What is Multi-Tenant architecture?

 Multi-Tenant architecture is a software architecture where a single instance of the software runs on a server and serving multiple client organizations (tenants).
 The architecture of the software is built as such that it separates software instances for different tenants or customers i.e. it virtually separates its data and configuration for each customer making it customized in nature.
-It’s also an indispensable attribute of cloud computing.
+Its also an indispensable attribute of cloud computing.

 How is Multi-Tenant architecture different from single-tenant systems?